The 1910s: Solving Water Supply Crises Here and In France

 White Rock Lake and Lake Worth

 Hawley served on two committees to help meet the water needs of Dallas, which was experiencing a drought, and Fort Worth, which was experiencing rapid growth.
-Through recommendations from Hawley and the committee, two dams were built on the Elm Fork northwest of town.
+Through recommendations from Hawley and the committees, two dams were built on the Elm Fork northwest of town.
 White Rock Dam was completed and closed off on June 24, 1911.
-For the City of Fort Worth, the advisory committee recommended building a storage reservoir be built on the West Fork of the Trinity.
-Construction started in November 1911 and the dam was completed in 1914.
+For the City of Fort Worth, the advisory committee recommended building a storage reservoir on the West Fork of the Trinity.
+Construction started in November 1911, and the dam was completed in 1914.
 The cost was $1.6 million.
-Lake Worth first filled on August 19, 1914.
+Lake Worth first filled on Aug.
+19, 1914.
 At the time, it was the biggest municipal water supply reservoir in Texas and one of the largest in the country.
 Only some of the big California reservoirs and those supplying New York City, Boston and Denver were larger.

 Texas ASCE

 John Hawley’s commitment to education and professional development was reflected in his long and active membership in the American Society of Civil Engineers.
-After striking up a conversation with another ASCE member, Charles Terrell Bartlett, on a train to Corpus Christi, the two decided to start a Texas section of the group – officially founded July 12, 1913.
+After he struck up a conversation with another ASCE member, Charles Terrell Bartlett, on a train to Corpus Christi, the two decided to start a Texas section of the group – officially founded July 12, 1913.
 For Hawley, 1913 was the start of a quarter-century of active and enthusiastic support of the Texas Section.
-After serving as first vice-president through 1914, he was elected president of the section in 1915.
+After serving as first vice president through 1914, he was elected president of the section in 1915.
 He also became a national officer of the parent society that year, serving as ASCE director for the southern region of the U.S. from 1915 through 1917.
-His duties as a national director compelled him to New York for two days every other month to attend directors’ meetings at ASCE headquarters.
+His duties as a national director compelled him to travel to New York for two days every other month to attend directors’ meetings at ASCE headquarters.
 Hawley made good use of his travel time by arranging side trips to inspect the notable public works of cities nationwide, from Seneca Falls to San Francisco.
 After completing his term as national director, Hawley threw himself into committee work for the Texas Section.

 The Great War

 In late November 1917, Major Hawley was ordered to France with the American Expeditionary Force in command of the 503d Engineers, Service Battalion.
-The combined drought of 1917 and the “draught” of the American army sadly depleted the St.-Nazaire city water storage.
+The combined drought of 1917 and the “draught” of the American army sadly depleted the Saint-Nazaire city water storage.
 Before the war, the city used only about 700,000 gallons daily.
 Wartime demands increased consumption to an estimated 3 million to 4 million gallons per day.

 To augment the Pontchateau storage, Hawley commandeered two small existing lakes above the city.
 On a creek near the two small lakes, Hawley’s engineers built an earthen dam, with spillway excavated in rock, to catch and store another 200 million gallons.
 The works built by American engineers left the district well supplied for 1919 despite the previous drought.
-Official reports described Water Supply Base Section No. 1, headquartered at St.-Nazaire, as the most difficult engineering problem behind the fighting front in France.
-From the time of his arrival in France to and after the signing of the armistice on November 11, 1918, Major Hawley directed the design and construction of about thirty projects over the length and breadth of Base Section No. 1.
+Official reports described Water Supply Base Section No. 1, headquartered at Saint-Nazaire, as the most difficult engineering problem behind the fighting front in France.
+From the time of his arrival in France to and after the signing of the armistice on Nov.
+11, 1918, Major Hawley directed the design and construction of about 30 projects over the length and breadth of Base Section No. 1.